COSMOS-CTC-Cambridge/damtp-research-programming/modules/optimisation.md

     -   affects a NUMA machine like COSMOS as well as distributed memory machines (clusters)
 -   Interconnect Bandwidth
     -   easier to measure, and deal with than latency
-    -   at least an order of magnitude slower than memory, so avoid
+    -   at least an order of magnitude slower than memory, so avoid, avoid on COSMOS, too
 -   Memory subsystem performance
     -   NUMA causes issues even on single socket these days
     -   CPU's memory controller always operates on a *page* of memory